A snapshot overview of schools in Moscow that are considered (although not necessarily chosen) by English-speaking expat parents.

 EYFS/Cambridge International Curriculum/IGCSEs/A-Levels; ages 3-19; co-ed; day; independent; privately owned; 600 pupils

-Founded in 2009 for children from expat families (embassy workers or employees of multi-nationals) and prominent Russian families.
+Founded in 2009 for children from expat families (embassy workers or employees of multi-nationals) and prominent Russian families and now one of four campuses in Russia managed by the Cambridge International Schools Group.
 There is also an option to study the Russian State curriculum starting at the age of seven and leading to the Unified National Examinations at the end of year 13.
 Opened on a campus in a residential area in north Moscow with a new campus opening in September 2019 at Skolkovo in the western part of the city.

 On three campuses in the east, west and south-west of Moscow.
 The original east campus educates pupils from 3 to 18, the west from 3 to 11 and the south-west from 3 to 16.
 The schools are owned and run by the Orbital Education group of ten schools and the east campus is accredited by the Council of International Schools (CIS).
 On leaving, roughly 35 per cent go to university in the UK with the remainder almost all heading to US or European universities.